agichimu/alexandergichimu/README.md

-ALEXANDER  is a young software developer intrested in open sourse projects -
+Alexander  is a young software developer intrested in open sourse projects Am curently learning c

+-